magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-greater-than-zero

-It checks for a number greater than zero.
+Checks for a number greater than zero.
 There is a sanity check so `dfdf` input will trigger a warning.

 #### Example